ionic-enterprise/tutorials/docs/portals/training/web/02-initial-context.md

 In this tutorial, you learned how to use initial context to retrieve data shared from a native application to a web application presented within a Portal.
 You also learned that initial context is only available when a Portals project is run, and stubbed initial context for development purposes.

-In the next tutorial, we will use the pub/sub communication mechanism available with Portals.
+On the next page, we will use the pub/sub communication mechanism available with Portals.